MrCooxie/Chess/README.md

 # Chess
 ## Backend
+Note I have not implemented all the moves for every piece (King)

 I have created a class ChessBoard in there I have a method called createChessBoard() this basically creates a 8x8 board and puts Pieces on it.
 Every piece on that board is of type Piece.
 There are many pieces that extend Piece for example: Pawn, Bishop, Knight, Rook, Queen, King.
 Each of these pieces have methods ``getAllPossibleMoves()`` and ``move()``.